 Self-Made Sweet Snacks

 As a base, you can put your milk-soaked oats in the fridge overnight.
 Chop your nuts and raisins to add them to your oats.
-Next, grate an apple and mix it with the honey and lemon juice and add to the mixture.
+Next, grate an apple and mix it with the agave syrup and lemon juice and add to the mixture.
 Finally, you can top the entire creation with some bananas and done!

 Chia seeds are excellent sources of fibre, plant-based omega 3 fatty acids and protein.
 These stimulate a healthy digestion and help regulate blood sugar levels.
 This magical pudding can be put together with just a few ingredients, so its a great fast and nutritious option.